mpkasp/django-bom/README.md

 a level up from an excel spreadsheet including an indented bill of materials, octopart price match, and more.

+An example of the app in use can be seen [here](https://www.indabom.com).

 Quick start
 -----------